sablier-labs/v2-core/SECURITY.md

   an approved address.
 This excludes rebase tokens and interest-bearing tokens.
 - The token contract does not allow callbacks (e.g. ERC-777 is not supported).
 - There is no need for exponents greater than ~18.44 in `LockupDynamic` segments.
+- Recipient contracts, on the allowlist, are carefully reviewed by Sablier team and have gone through a thorough due diligence.
+Thus they are assumed to expose no risk to the Sablier protocol.

 ### Rewards